matmcreative/Employee_Analysis_SQL/README.md

 ON employees.emp_no = salaries.emp_no;
 ```

-* List employees who were hired in 1986.
+* Query employees who were hired in 1986.

 ```
 SELECT first_name, last_name, hire_date